Humidifier vs Vaporizer – Which One Do You Need?

 Advantages and Disadvantages

-Vaporizers are said to provide cleaner moisture as it boils the water before emitting steam into the air.
+Vaporizers are said to provide cleaner moisture as they boil the water before emitting steam into the air.

 So, water straight from the tap can be used with vaporizers, which makes them easy and cost efficient to fill.
 Because the water has been boiled, mold and mildew growth are instantly prevented, which makes it cleaner.